Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/The Plot.md

 Zeus sends Hermes to assemble them.
 The heroes must travel to the island of Crete and free Persephone, defeat Aphelios and save Greece!

-During this time, Persephone has been missing for 6 months, Selene has overtaken the Oracle 3-4 months ago and Nyx is on her way to open the gates in Naxos.
+During this time, Persephone has been missing for 6 months, Selene has overtaken the Oracle 3-4 months ago and Nyx is on her way to Minos in Tartarus.

 #### Phase 1:
 The Heroes must make their way to Delphi to receive the Oracles quest and her blessing.